Marree, South Australia: Early transportation and telegraphy

 The Central Australia Railway reached the town in 1883 and the first train ran to the railway station in January 1884.
-The South Australia Post and Telegraph Department established a telegraph and post office in Maree in June of 1884.
+The South Australia Post and Telegraph Department established a telegraph and post office in Maree in June 1884.
 It operated in a canvas tent, until a more permanent structure was built.
-The first station master was James Arthur O’Brien (born 1863) who held the post from 1884-1901.
+The first station master was James Arthur O'Brien (born 1863) who held the post from 1884 to 1901.

 The town became a major railhead for the cattle industry.
 The railway was extended north from the town in stages, reaching Alice Springs in 1929.
 It was on the route of the passenger train which became known as The Ghan.
-In 1957, a standard gauge line was built south from Marree on a flatter alignment to facilitate the movement of coal from the Leigh Creek Coalfield to Port Augusta.
-That made Marree a break-of-gauge on The Ghan service because the remainder of the line was still narrow gauge.
-In 1980 the narrow gauge line from Marree to Alice Springs closed when the Adelaide to Alice Springs line was rebuilt much further west.
+In 1957, a standard-gauge line was built south from Marree on a flatter alignment to facilitate the movement of coal from the Leigh Creek Coalfield to Port Augusta.
+That made Marree a break of gauge on The Ghan service because the remainder of the line was still narrow gauge.
+In 1980 the narrow gauge line from Marree to Alice Springs closed when the Adelaide–Alice Springs line was rebuilt much further west.
 In 1987 the standard gauge line to Marree was closed north of the coal mine and the town lost its railway connection completely.

 Marree was also the home of Tom Kruse, one of the men who drove the mail trucks from Marree to Birdsville in Queensland, a distance of some 700 kilometres.
 This route crosses some of the most challenging sandy and stony desert country in Australia, and it was a remarkable feat for fully loaded trucks to make the run at all.
 A collection of hundreds of photographs, documents and memorabilia from Kruse's Birdsville mail run are on display at the Marree Hotel.